aggelos-michael-papadopoulos/Vision_Transformer_Pytorch/README.md

 3 rd: We evaluate our model with our own images in "forward.py" by showing top-k (k=10) results

 ##  Fine tuning
-On the "fine_tune.py" we fine tune a pre-trained vision transformer on CIFAR-10 dataset (60,000 32x32 colour images in 10 classes, with 6000 images per class).
-The vision transformer The model itself is pre-trained on ImageNet-21k, a dataset of 14 million labeled images
+On the "fine_tune.py" we fine tune a pre-trained vision transformer on CIFAR-10 dataset (60,000 32x32 colour images in 10 classes, with 6000 images per class) achienving SOTA results.
+The vision transformer The model itself is pre-trained on ImageNet-21k, a dataset of 14 million labeled images.